Planning a trip to the mountains is very important to guarantee the enjoyment, safety and conservation of nature.

 From an environmental point of view it’s necessary to establish and concentrate camping sites next to the mountain huts, as these have bathrooms which are to be used.
 In addition, the hut caretakers provide great assistance in safety and communication matters.

 Paying the “camping fee” at the hut site one has access both to the hut and the bathrooms.
-The use of the kitchen and other services must be paid separately.
 If you have your own stove, it is not allowed to be used inside the hut, you must use it at the campsite.

 Due to the weather, especially during the winter and fall, the hut premises get deteriorated and demand a lot of maintenance.
 On the other hand, throughout the whole season work is being done on the trails.
 Contributing with this fee really helps with the high costs of getting heavy materials up to the hut, labor wages in these remote areas and other costs of running the huts.

-¿Where is the information office of the Nahuel Huapi National Park and when is it open?
+Where is the touristic information office of the Nahuel Huapi National Park and when is it open?

 Pets are not allowed in the National Parks as they are exotic species and they may alter the environment and native fauna.